tkhq/sdk/examples/wallet-export/README.md

-# Example: `key-export`
+# Example: `wallet-export`

-This example shows a private key export flow.
+This example shows a wallet export flow.
 It contains a NextJS app with:

 - a frontend application
 - a backend application